Lucas Walker: Professional career

 Upon returning to Australia, Walker played for the Dandenong Rangers during the 2010 SEABL season before joining the Melbourne Tigers for the 2010–11 NBL season.
 He played five seasons with Melbourne, with the 2014–15 season marking his final season with the club.
 In 131 games, he averaged 5.1 points and 3.9 rebounds per game.
 During this time, he played for the Ballarat Miners in the SEABL in 2013.
 For the 2015 SEABL season, he returned to the Dandenong Rangers.

 For the 2015–16 NBL season, Walker played for the Adelaide 36ers.
 He returned for another season with Dandenong in 2016.

 After having a pre-season stint with the Brisbane Bullets, Walker joined the Perth Wildcats in September 2016 as an injury replacement for Matthew Knight.
 On 20 October 2016, after Knight was given the all-clear to return to action, Walker was removed from the active 11-man playing roster.
 Despite being unable to return to the court for the Wildcats for the remainder of the 2016–17 season, Walker remained a big part of the playing group, completed every training session and excelled in his community work off the court.
 He was subsequently a member of the championship-winning team in March 2017, and at the Wildcats MVP Ball, he was named the recipient of the Coaches' Award.
 After playing in the Queensland Basketball League with the Mackay Meteors during the 2017 off-season, Walker re-joined the Wildcats for the 2017–18 season as a full-time player.
 On 8 December 2017, Walker had 12 points and 16 rebounds in an 88–79 win over the Adelaide 36ers.
 Twelve of his 16 rebounds were offensive, the most ever recorded in the NBL's 40-minute era.

 After a short off-season stint with the Frankston Blues in the SEABL, Walker joined the Cairns Taipans for the 2018–19 NBL season.
 Following the season, the Taipans cut ties with Walker.
 In April 2019, Walker joined the Nunawading Spectres of the NBL1.
 In August 2019, he helped the Spectres win the NBL1 championship.

 On 2 September 2019, Walker signed with the Sydney Kings for the 2019–20 NBL season.

 Walker announced his retirement from the NBL on 1 February 2021.

 In March 2022, Walker joined the Illawarra Hawks of the NBL1 East.
+He returned to the Hawks for the 2023 NBL1 East season.

+National team career

+Walker helped Australia win silver at the 2023 FIBA 3x3 Asia Cup and then competed at the 2023 FIBA 3x3 World Cup.

-Personal
+Personal life

 Walker is the son of Robert and Sharyn, and has a sister named Ashleigh.